teliosdev/liquidscript/DOCS.md

 #### String

 Liquidscript has a very finite set of string literals - the only two options (so far) are double quotes and single quotes.
 There are plans to introduce heredocs.
 Double quotes are multiline, whereas **single quotes are limited to the same characters that identifiers are limited to**.
-This is so that keys for objects (in the `object[key]` syntax feels more natural (i.e., `object['key]`).
+This is so that keys for objects (such that the `object[key]` syntax feels more natural (i.e., `object['key]`)).
 Some examples:

 	string = "hello